 While in countries like Brazil the concern with salmonella and other pathogens makes the consumption of raw eggs something risky, in Japan the reality is quite different.
-The secret lies in the rigorous production of eggs, combined with culinary customs and techniques that ensure a safe and delicious experience.
+The secret lies in the rigorous production of eggs, combined with customs and culinary techniques that ensure a safe and delicious experience.

 Why do the Japanese consume raw eggs?